xi-project/zf-boilerplate/README.md

 ### Tagging

 Tags should represent a [semantically versioned](http://semver.org/) list of known-good repository states.
-A `git fetch template` in a project repository will pollute the project's tags with those from the template.
-Due to this reason, template tags should be prefixed with `template-`, eg. `template-0.1.0`.
+A `git fetch boilerplate` in a project repository will pollute the project's tags with those from the boilerplate.
+Due to this reason, boilerplate tags should be prefixed with `boilerplate-`, eg. `boilerplate-0.1.0`.

-### Upgrading the template version
+### Upgrading the boilerplate version

-To merge changes in the project template with your project, pick a tagged revision you wish to use (`template-x.y.z` here) and do:
+To merge changes in the boilerplate with your project, pick a tagged revision you wish to use (`boilerplate-x.y.z` here) and do:

-    git fetch template --tags
+    git fetch boilerplate --tags
-    git merge template-x.y.z
+    git merge boilerplate-x.y.z

 Resolve conflicts if any and mind any possible changes to `application.example.ini`.